HiPerCoRe/KTT/documentation/ktt_api.md

 * `void setTuningManipulator(const KernelId id, std::unique_ptr<TuningManipulator> manipulator)`:
 Sets tuning manipulator for specified kernel.
-Tuning manipulator enables customization of kernel execution by providing specialized method for computation.
+Tuning manipulator enables customization of kernel execution by allowing user to provide specialized method for computation.
 Specialized method can, for example, run part of the computation directly in C++ code, utilize iterative kernel launches, etc.

 Composition handling methods
 ----------------------------
 * `KernelId addComposition(const std::string& compositionName, const std::vector<KernelId>& kernelIds, std::unique_ptr<TuningManipulator> manipulator)`:
 Creates a kernel composition from specified kernels.
-Following regular kernel methods can also be applied on kernel composition and will call corresponding method for all kernels inside the composition: `setKernelArguments()`, `addParameter()` (both versions), `addConstraint()`.
+Following kernel handling methods can also be applied to kernel composition and will call corresponding method for all kernels inside the composition: `setKernelArguments()`, `addParameter()` (both versions), `addConstraint()`.
 Kernel compositions do not inherit any parameters or constraints from the original kernels.
 Adding parameters or constraints to kernels inside given composition will not affect the original kernels or other compositions.
 Tuning manipulator is required in order to launch kernel composition with tuner.